Alice Chang, DO

 How many applications should I submit?

-This is largely dependent on the applicant’s geographic area of interest, confidence in their candidacy, and number of programs that feel like a good fit.
+This is largely dependent on your geographic area of interest, confidence in your candidacy, and the number of programs that feel like a good fit.
 Because the HPM fellowship has only gone to the Match relatively recently, there is not a lot of real data to work with.
 It may be most beneficial to discuss the exact number with an advisor based on your performance-to-date and geographic area of interest.
-In general, more is better than less to provide you with an adequate pool to choose from and make-up for possible programs that may not offer you an interview.
+In general, more is better than less to provide you with an adequate pool to choose from and compensate for programs that may not offer you an interview.

 How do I pick the right program for me?

-Get to know the people in the program!
+Get to know the people in the program.
 Are fellows happy?
-Do the faculty seem supportive?
+Does the faculty seem supportive?
 Are there opportunities for exploring your interests?
 Many of the same rules apply as when you interviewed for residency.

-Explore if there are opportunities available specifically for EM trained graduates.
+Explore if there are opportunities available specifically for EM-trained graduates.
 Inquire about moonlighting if you want to keep your skills fresh while in training.
-Many programs are looking to expand their presence in the ED and inquiring about consult numbers from the ED will give insight into the type of exposure HPM staff have to ED patients.
+Many programs are looking to expand their presence in the ED; inquiring about consult numbers from the ED will give insight into the type of exposure HPM staff have to ED patients.